tylerfunf555/Telegram-Discord-Bot/README.md

 | FORWARD_IMAGE                        | Forward/don't message with image                                                                                 |    ❌   | 1 |
 | ONLY_PLAINTEXT                       | Remove any other multimedia, only forward plaintext                                                              |    ❌   | 1 |

-The gif table below shows the steps to get these parameters.
+The table below shows the steps to get these parameters.

 |               Parameter Name               |                                 How to get the parameter?                                 |
 |--------------------------------------------|-------------------------------------------------------------------------------------------|